Amrita Sher-Gil

-Amrita Sher-Gil (30 January 1913 – 5 December 1941) was a Hungarian-Indian painter.
+Amrita Sher-Gil (30 January 1913 – 5 December 1941) was a Hungarian–Indian painter.
 She has been called "one of the greatest avant-garde women artists of the early 20th century" and a pioneer in modern Indian art.
 Drawn to painting from an early age, Sher-Gil started formal lessons at the age of eight.
-She first gained recognition at the age of 19, for her oil painting Young Girls (1932) (shown below).
+She first gained recognition at the age of 19, for her 1932 oil painting Young Girls.
 Sher-Gil depicted everyday life of the people in her paintings.

 Sher-Gil traveled throughout her life to various countries including Turkey, France, and India, deriving heavily from precolonial Indian art styles as well as contemporary culture.
 Sher-Gil is considered an important painter of 20th-century India, whose legacy stands on a level with that of the pioneers from the Bengal Renaissance.
 She was also an avid reader and a pianist.
 Sher-Gil's paintings are among the most expensive by Indian women painters today, although few acknowledged her work when she was alive.

 Early life and education

-Amrita Sher-Gil was born on 30 January 1913 in Budapest in the Kingdom of Hungary, to Umrao Singh Sher-Gil Majithia, an Indian Punjabi Sikh aristocrat from the Majithia family and a scholar in Sanskrit and Persian, and Marie Antoinette Gottesmann, a Hungarian-Jewish opera singer who came from an affluent bourgeois family.
+Amrita Sher-Gil was born Dalma-Amrita on 30 January 1913, at 4 Szilágyi Dezső square, Budapest, then part of the Austro-Hungarian Empire.
+Her father was Umrao Singh Sher-Gil Majithia, a Punjabi Indian Jat Sikh aristocrat from the Majithia family and a scholar in Sanskrit and Persian, and her mother was Marie Antoinette Gottesman, a Hungarian-Jewish opera singer who came from an affluent bourgeois family.
 Her parents first met in 1912, while Marie Antoinette was visiting Lahore.
 Her mother came to India as a companion of Princess Bamba Sutherland, the granddaughter of Maharaja Ranjit Singh.
 Sher-Gil was the elder of two daughters; her younger sister was Indira Sundaram (née Sher-Gil; born in March 1914), mother of the contemporary artist Vivan Sundaram.
-She spent most of her early childhood in Budapest.
+The family were obliged to remain in Budapest until after the First World War.
 She was the niece of Indologist Ervin Baktay.
 Baktay noticed Sher-Gil's artistic talents during his visit to Shimla in 1926 and was an advocate of Sher-Gil pursuing art.
 He guided her by critiquing her work and gave her an academic foundation to grow on.
 When she was a young girl she would paint the servants in her house, and get them to model for her.
 The memories of these models would eventually lead to her return to India.